 Can I get all these printables as one document?

-Yes, I have a Deluxe Pregnancy Binder that contains the printables listed above and several more.
+Yes, there is a Deluxe Pregnancy Binder that contains the printables listed above and several more in the shop.

 Each of the printables are owned by Damn Good Mom, LLC and are solely for your personal use.
 Please do not be disrespectful by selling or redistributing them.
 If you would like to use these printables for any purpose other than personal use, please request written permission prior to use.
 You can contact [email protected] Thank you for your understanding and cooperation.